CreasolTech/DomBusGateway/README.md

 ![HomeAssistant Dashboard for the Home Made Wallbox using DomBusEVSE module](https://images.creasol.it/creDomBusEVSE_dashboard3.webp)

+Want to build a home-made EV charging station?
+Check our KITs: [KIT for single phase wallbox](https://store.creasol.it/EVSE1P) or [KIT for three phase wallbox](https://store.creasol.it/EVSE3P) or
 More information about the DomBusEVSE module, that can be used to make a home made wallbox working with HomeAssistant, NodeRED, OpenHAB, Domoticz, can be found at https://www.creasol.it/EVSE and https://store.creasol.it .
 Also, please check the section _DomBusEVSE module to build a DIY EV charger_ below

 ![DomBusGateway, a DomBus 2 MQTT bridge](https://images.creasol.it/dombusgateway_block1.webp)